vgsantoniazzi/vgsantoniazzi.github.io/_posts/2016-02-05-buiding-your-own-programming-language-flow-and-tokenizer.md

 ---

 When dealing with the flow, compilers and interpreters are different.
-In the case of an interpreted language, operations are performed until the declarations (assignments, control structures, data output, etc.) are finished or some type of error is generated. i
+In the case of an interpreted language, operations are performed until the declarations (assignments, control structures, data output, etc.) are finished or some type of error is generated.

-Analyze the statement and then execute it.
+Interpreters analyzes the statement and then execute it.
 A compiler, on the other hand, transforms all the code into assembly and then executes it.
 Of course, not all languages are like that, we have some non-standard cases.
+Like JIT compilers.

 > We will pass through how an interpreter works.
 If you want read the code before, just check the [tiny-lang repository on Github](https://github.com/vgsantoniazzi/tiny-lang).